NYMC > School of Health Sciences and Practice (SHSP) > SHSP Academics > Degrees > Doctor of Physical Therapy (D.P.T.) > Curriculum

 The goals of the clinical education program at NYMC include: to prepare graduates who implement evidence-based practice across a variety of settings; to prepare graduates with a good understanding of regulatory and market forces affecting the provision of physical therapy care; and to prepare graduates who adapt successfully to changes in the health care environment.

-The clinical education component of the physical therapy program consists of four full-time affiliation experiences, each eight to twelve weeks in length, for a total of at least thirty-six weeks.
+The clinical education component of the physical therapy program consists of four full-time clinical education experiences, each eight to twelve weeks in length, for a total of at least thirty-six weeks.
 The clinical education experiences are integrated into the second and third years of the program.

-To provide these clinical education experiences, the Department of Physical Therapy at NYMC partners with a wide variety of clinical institutions.
+To provide these clinical education experiences, the Division of Physical Therapy at NYMC partners with a wide variety of clinical institutions.
 While most of our affiliating institutions are located in the tri-state area, additional opportunities are available throughout the United States.
 Current clinical sites include acute-care hospitals, outpatient clinics, sports medicine clinics, rehabilitation hospitals, skilled nursing facilities, other long-term-care institutions, and various types of pediatric settings.
-Available also are specialty affiliations at burn centers, home health care agencies, aquatic centers, in the performing arts, and at an Indian reservation.
+Specialty affiliations at burn centers, home health care agencies, aquatic centers, in the performing arts, and at a Native American reservation are also available.

 Following nine months of clinical practice under the supervision of licensed physical therapists, graduates of our program are fully prepared to meet the practice challenges of the current and future health care environments.